A unique journey into the island’s remarkable culture & wildness

 There is a variety of enriching things over three days in Havana

 Possibilities abound with three days in Havana.
 There are a variety of ways to meet with Cubans who are making differences in their fields, and develop a rich understanding of life in Cuba today and the forces that shaped it.
 Learn the history of Castro’s revolution at the city’s history museums, take in an interpretive dance, visit a workshop where American cars from the 40s and 50s are maintained, or visit some of the sites associated with Ernest Hemingway, whose legacy looms large on the island.
-Go on people-to-people exchanges to art foundations, or to exceptional art spaces including Fusterlandia, the home and neighborhood of the artist José Fuster, decorated with his sculptures and mosaics.
-Or visit a cigar factory to meet the people who roll them.
+Go on people-to-people exchanges to art spaces including Fusterlandia, the home and neighborhood of the artist José Fuster, decorated with his sculptures and mosaics.
+Visit a cigar factory to meet the people who roll them.
+Meet with independent journalists.
+Or visit an organic farm on Havana's outskirts, and meet the people doing pioneering agricultural research.

 Experience rich traditions from lively music to superb Cuban cuisine